 Broaden your understanding of human behavior and how past events guide human experience.
-Discover what the past reveals about life today through one of the college’s most versatile majors you can choose.
+Discover what the past reveals about life today through one of the college’s most versatile majors.

 You can take an individual directed reading or individual study with your professor, choose from study abroad programs around the world, or enroll in an internship to use your historical knowledge in a work place setting.
 Towson students have completed internships at a variety of institutions, including the Maryland Historical Society, the Baltimore County Trust and the Maryland State Archives.

 Professors in the history department frequently lead trips abroad.
 Earn credits for history courses taken while studying abroad.

 On Saturday, Dec.
 12, at 8 p.m., C-Span 3 will broadcast a lecture by Dr. Kelly Gray recorded in September as part of the C-Span “Lectures in History” series.
 The topic is “Drug Addiction in 19th-Century America.”

 Columbia University Press has offered Dr. Chris Hayes a contract for his book-manuscript on the July 1964 uprisings in New York City, “The Heart of the City: New York, Racial Inequality and the Long, Hot Summers."

 Internship opportunities available with the Chris Van Hollen for Senate Campaign